reactiveexchange/rex-python/docs/MarketData.rst

 MarketData
 ==========

-To receive market data from reactive-platform, use `reactive.platform.feed.FeedClient` class to set up a websocket connection and consume market data.
-A `FeedClient` object requires a API token and address.
-The token is issued from the trading platform under account settings:
+To subscribe market data from reactive-platform, use `reactive.platform.feed.FeedClient` class to set up a websocket connection and consume data.
+A `FeedClient` object requires a API token and URL.
+The token is issued from the trading platform UI under account settings:

 .. code:: python